 Yes, you can!
 However, do keep in mind that since you will be adding acrylic paints, this will now make it water-resistant which means you cannot reactivate a previous layer and it dries instantly.

 The texture of the paint and piece will be different as well however, there is acrylic gouache that is available that will give you what you’re looking for.

 It depends.
 It’s not typically recommended to varnish gouache since this can affect the matte finish as well as the overall colors of the painting.
 You could simply frame the painting to ensure it stays protected.

 How long does gouache take to dry?

-Wet gouache can take anywhere between 10 to 30 minutes to dry or even longer to full dry but it typically dries as soon as the water evaporates.
-If you’re in a humid country, it will dry much faster but you can use a hair dryer to speed up the process.
+Wet gouache can take anywhere between 10 to 30 minutes to dry or even longer to fully dry but it typically dries as soon as the water evaporates.
+If you’re in a humid country, it will dry much faster but you can use a hairdryer to speed up the process.

 Why is my gouache streaky?